ohgrmait/calculator/README.md

 - ***GitHub Pages***

 ## Self Reflections
-- > As of now, this is the hardest project that I've worked upon (much more worse and time-consuming than my [previous project](https://github.com/ohgrmait/etch-a-sketch)).
+- > As of now, this is the hardest project that I've worked upon (much worse and time-consuming than my [previous project](https://github.com/ohgrmait/etch-a-sketch)).
 It took several days: initially it felt impossible because there was lesser hand-holding in the project specs but my persistence and grit got me to the finish line. **In the end, a lot of features creeped in and a lot of bugs were left unfixed.
 So unless some of the bugs are major and glaringly obvious, I don't think I will be fixing them anymore because I'm happy with what I've achieved.**

 - > I learned the basics of objects before starting this project.
 My main resources that proved to be lifesavers were good old [google](https://www.google.com/), [stack overflow](https://stackoverflow.com/), [MDN web docs](https://developer.mozilla.org/en-US/), [DevDocs](https://devdocs.io/), and [TOP's discord server](https://discord.com/invite/fbFCkYabZB).
 I had to do a heavy amount of research because I kept finding bugs and then fixing them.
 This debugging process was extermely strenous but it forced me to use the [JavaScript developer tools](https://developer.chrome.com/docs/devtools/javascript).
 Most importantly, a lot of this was inspired from [Manon Lef's calculator](https://manonlef.github.io/calculator/) - this definitely made me want to make out a more fleshed-out version of a calculator with some fancy bells and whistles.